buildpacks/rfcs/text/0000-pack-manifest-list-commands.md

 - `cnbs/sample-package:hello-universe` for linux and
 - `cnbs/sample-package:hello-universe-windows`.

-Maybe our linux version should be called `cnbs/sample-package:hello-universe-linux` to keep the same naming convention, but we will keep it as it is for simplicity.
+Let's suppose our linux version is called `cnbs/sample-package:hello-universe-linux` to keep the same naming convention, but we will keep it as it is for simplicity.
 If we want to distribute the `hello-universe` buildpack for any **architecture/os/variant** combination we need to use a tool outside the CNB ecosystem to create a manifest list.
-But, with our proposal experimental commands on pack we can do:
+With the proposed experimental commands on pack we can do:

 ```bash
 $ pack manifest create cnbs/sample-package:hello-multiarch-universe \